quanteda/quanteda/README.md

 Easily search and save *keywords in context*, for instance, or identify keywords.
 Like all of **quanteda**'s pattern matching functions, users have the option of simple "[glob](https://en.wikipedia.org/wiki/Glob_(programming))" expressions, regular expressions, or fixed pattern matches.

 **Dictionary-based analysis**.
-**quanteda** allows fast and flexible implementation of dictionary methods, including the import and conversion of foreign dictionary formats such as those from Provalis's WordStat, the Linguistic Inquiry and Word Count (LIWC), Lexicoder, and Yoshioder.
+**quanteda** allows fast and flexible implementation of dictionary methods, including the import and conversion of foreign dictionary formats such as those from Provalis's WordStat, the Linguistic Inquiry and Word Count (LIWC), Lexicoder, Yoshioder, and YAML.

 **Text analytic methods**.
 Once constructed, a *dfm* can be easily analyzed using either **quanteda**'s built-in tools for scaling document positions (for the "wordfish" and "Wordscores" models, direct use with the [**ca**](https://CRAN.R-project.org/package=ca) package for correspondence analysis), predictive models using Naive Bayes multinomial and Bernoulli classifiers, computing distance or similarity matrixes of features or documents, or computing readability or lexical diversity indexes.